Stresemann's bristlefront: Taxonomy and systematics

 Stresemann's bristlefront and the slaty bristlefront (Merulaxis ater) are sister species, the latter being significantly more common.
 Merulaxis stresemanni is currently considered monotypic, with no recognized subspecies.

-The species is known from only three collected specimens, along with a handful of photographs, audio recordings, and documented sightings.
+The species is known from only three specimens, along with a handful of photographs, audio recordings, and documented sightings.
+The first specimen was acquired in the 1830s; subsequent specimens would not be collected until more than a century later.
+The species is difficult to identify, as is the case for other members of the tapaculo family.